bakercp/ofxIpVideoGrabber/README.md

 #### Which version to use?

-ofxIpVideoGrabber has been tested with the latest development version of Open Frameworks including 0.8.0.
+ofxIpVideoGrabber has been tested with the latest development version of openFrameworks including 0.9.0+.

 The master branch should be is stable.
 New features, etc are in the `develop` branch.

+For past releases see https://github.com/bakercp/ofxIpVideoGrabber/releases

 #Dependencies